6 Most Iconic Nikola Tesla Monuments

 Nikola Tesla, the genius inventor and electrical engineer, revolutionized human knowledge of electricity.
 His inventions not only promoted the popularization of AC systems, but also laid the foundation for wireless communications, radio, robotics and other fields.

-In order to commemorate his outstanding contributions, many Tesla sculptures and monuments have been built around the world.
+In order to commemorate his outstanding contributions, many Nikola Tesla statues and monuments have been built around the world.
 These sculptures not only show Tesla’s wisdom and creativity, but also become a symbol of the combination of science and art.

 This article will take you to explore the six most representative Tesla memorial sculptures in the world, and recommend a professional sculpture manufacturer-YouFine.
 If you want to have your own Tesla sculpture or customize a sculpture, YouFine will provide you with high-quality custom services.